Walking

 it seems to me that if someone normally only achieves a slower speed than

-the 3 mph, it is probable that they will also need more than the standard 1
+the 3 mph (you can only be certain about this based on personal experience), it is probable that they will also need more than the standard 1

 minute for every 10 metres of ascent or 20 metres of descent.
 I have therefore provided the options shown and adjusted the calculation